 It is easy to think that attributes and specifications are only height, length, width, or weight.
 However, these usually do not cover all the questions that customers have in mind.
 What a product is made of and how it should be used, maintained, and stored are also questions that customers have.
 Use customer service or store personnel to find out more about what information a customer expects from a product.
 By covering all the areas that a customer can imagine, the chances of a purchase rise exponentially.
 If you have products that have multiple technical specifications, consider implementing a comparison tool.
 We have written more about handling product attributes in ‘How to work with product attributes’ on our blog.

-A product such as sunglasses can come in different sizes, colors, and lenses type.
-Give the customer clear information that the product is available in other variants, either by pull-down menus or by different input fields to the other variants.
-In addition, you should explain why the customer should choose one variant above another, especially with regards to features that are not typical to choose (i.e., not size or colors).
+Give the customer clear information that the product is available in other variants, either by pull-down menus or by different input fields connected to other variants.
+In addition, you should explain what it means if the customer chooses one variant over another, especially with regards to features that are not easy to decide on (i.e., not size or colors).
 Look at the example from the U.S. online furniture retailer, Crate and Barrel.
-They show the size of the sofa, but, if this one is too large, you can try the petite variant.
+Here, if the size of the sofa is too large, you can try the petite variant.

 The relevant landing page is a good example of how you can easily influence your customers’ purchasing decisions and help them find their way to other products that fit their needs better.
 We have discussed product variants more extensively in ‘The Benefits of Offering Products Through Variants’ on Bluestone Blog.

-Breadcrumbs originated in the tale of Hansel and Gretel, where the two children leave breadcrumbs to find their way back home.
-Similarly, an e-commerce website visitor can come from a search function and find an interesting product.
-A breadcrumb path is the small path that is there at the top of the website, usually right below the menu.
-By clicking on the breadcrumb, you can easily find similar products in the same category, without having to go through the entire category structure.
+Many website visitors arrive at product pages after a Google search.
+By adding breadcrumbs, you can make it much easier for them to find similar products in the same category, without having to go through the entire category structure.
 An effective category structure, reflected by the breadcrumbs, originates in PIM, where products are managed through categories.
-Product pages that focus on user experience also include the breadcrumb path on mobile websites.
+Product pages that focus on user experience should also include the breadcrumb path on mobile websites.

 A good product page contains high-quality, informative product images.
 A solid base for making a sale comes from adding a 360-degree view, close-ups, contextual images, photos from different angle, images of the product in use, and a product video.